KYVENetwork/docs/docs/protocol_devs/general_concepts/bundle_proposals.md

 - `creator`: the creator of the transaction.
 It is used to determine if the creator is also the current uploader, because only he can submit a bundle proposal for the current round.
 - `staker`: the address of the valaccount.
-It is used to determine if the valaccount has sufficient stake and is actually in the storage pool
+It is used to determine if the valaccount has sufficient stake and is actually in the data pool
-- `pool_id`: the id of the storage pool
+- `pool_id`: the id of the data pool
 - `storage_id`: here the previously mentioned storage receipt is stored.
 With this other participants in the network can retrieve the actual data and verify it
 - `data_size`: the amount of bytes the data has which got stored on the storage provider.
 Used for